kedro-org/kedro/docs/source/06_nodes_and_pipelines/04_micro_packaging.md

 ## Package a modular pipeline

-Since Kedro 0.16.4 you can package a modular pipeline by executing:
+You can package a modular pipeline by executing:

 `kedro pipeline package <pipeline_name>`